roysoumya/knowledge-aware-med-classification/README.md

 The code files in the form of self-contained Jupyter notebooks is available at: **src/ProposedKnowledgeAwareModel/**

 ### Experiments and Results
-The BERT and MedBERT models were trained and evaluated on three datasets: CADEC and ICHI (Datasets provided in the data directory).
+The BERT and MedBERT models were trained and evaluated on two datasets: CADEC (multi-label) and ICHI (multi-class) (Datasets provided in the data directory).

 ### Annotated CADEC dataset
 We annotate CADEC as a multi-label multi-class dataset, for the task of "Medical Forum Question Classification".
 Each data point is annotated by 0 and 1, across five information need categories.
 We also have an additional column, containing the extracted medical concepts using QuickUMLS tool.
 The annotated files can be found at **CADEC-Annotations/**